walquis/git-basics-team-project/docs/index.md

    - 11:00-11:30 - LAB 5 - rebase and cherry-pick
       - REBASE: Make 3 commits, then squash it to one with 'git rebase -i'.
       - CHERRY-PICK: Team lead make a separate branch, make 2 commits, and push the branch.
 Each team member: Git fetch, and practice cherry-picking the first of the leader's 2 commits.
    - 11:30 - LAB 6 - Project collaboration.
-Keep delivering changes to the website.
+Keep delivering changes to your website.
+If time, get some practice on any skills that might not have fully sunk in yet.
    - 11:50 - Wrap-up.

 ## Homework